JDIZM/node-express-bookshelf-pg/README.md

 ### migrations with knex

-install knex globally `npm install -g knex`
+to use migrations install knex globally `npm install -g knex`

 - https://www.jsparling.com/set-up-bookshelf-js-for-node-js/
 - https://knexjs.org/guide/schema-builder.html#datetime

-1. create a knexfile
+You can create and run migrations with the knex cli.

-2. create a migration `knex migrate:make create_table`
+1. create a migration `knex migrate:make create_table`
-3. add logic to the migration file to create required tables and data
+2. add logic to the migration file to create required tables
-4. run the migration `knex migrate:latest` to update the db
+3. run the migration `knex migrate:latest` to update the db with new tables

 ### seeds